Donald Trump Has ‘Drifted Away’ From The Constitution, Colin Powell Says

 “Look what he has done to divide us.
 I agree with all of my former colleagues.”

-Powell added he believes the country’s standing in the eyes of the rest of the world has been “demonized.”
+Powell added that he believes the country’s standing in the eyes of the rest of the world has been “demonized.”
 He said people from all over the globe are looking at what’s going on in the United States.
-He said people in other countries know the protests are justified and not to be criticized and then Trump came out with public statements calling the protestors thugs and looters.
+According to him, people in other countries know the protests are justified and should not be criticized, but then Trump came out with public statements calling the protesters thugs and looters.
 Powell also took exception to Trump evoking George Floyd’s name in a recent press conference.

 All of those actions, the former Secretary of State said, have led him to lend his support to Joe Biden.
 Powell didn’t say how he would support Biden’s run for president beyond voting for him, but he did appear at a few campaign stops with Barack Obama when the former president was running for reelection.